juanluiscr27/data-structures-and-algorithms-python/README.md

 worst case scenario for the size of its argument.
 Big O refers to Order of magnitude of complexity (time or space) to measure the efficiency of an algorithm as its input data size grows.

-Time complexity in computer terms indicates the run time an algorithm require to complete a certain task.
+Time complexity in computer terms indicates the runtime an algorithm require to complete a certain task.
 On the oder hand, space complexity refers to amount memory required by such algorithm.

 Common values of algorithm complexity are, starting from the most efficient: